keithlyang/Book_Search_Engine/README.md

 -When running in localhost, the user can search for books for future reading and/or purchase

-GIVEN a book search engine
+-GIVEN a book search engine
 WHEN I load the search engine
 THEN I am presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button
 WHEN I click on the Search for Books menu option